|

 specified for exposure limits.
 There is no need to wear masks or breathing

-What type of generator would you suggest for my application?
+What type of smoke generator would you suggest for my application?

 Every application for smoke is different.
-Please give us
+Please contact

-a call and we'll be happy to advise you on the most suitable type of
+and we'll be happy to advise you on the most suitable type of smoke

 Will your smoke machines set off smoke alarms?